 The Parking Appeals Board, appointed by the President, is comprised of seven members (three faculty, two staff and two students).
 Student members will be recommended by the Student Government Association through the Vice President of Student Affairs.
 Committee members are appointed for one-year terms.
 The Director of Campus Police and Safety shall serve as the designated chairperson.
 The Board shall meet monthly (during the first and third week of each month) on a regular basis to hear and/or receive appeals submitted by faculty, staff members or students.
 Each appeal will be decided by majority actions.
 The Parking Appeals Committee members should remove themselves from any ruling that may violate the Board of Regents’ Ethics policy.

 The Parking Appeals Committee is only empowered to dismiss any written citation/ticket issued to a FVSU employee and/or student.
-The decision of the Committee can only be over turned by the Vice President for Business & Finance or the Associate Vice President For Business & Finance in his absence.
+The decision of the Committee can only be over turned by the Vice President for Business & Finance.

 - Person(s) desiring to appeal a traffic ticket MUST obtain an appeal form from the Department of Campus Police and Safety.
 The form must be completed by the appellant and returned to the Department of Campus Police and Safety for submission to the Traffic Appeals Board.